 Zakia Sewell has a love for music with an eye on racial justice and diversity.
 She studied English literature and has her own show with NTS live.

 Sara Davies is a radio writer, abridger and producer with over twenty-five years’ experience making arts documentaries, poetry programmes, readings, features and drama.
 She’s won two Mental Health Media awards for drama, and the 2014 Radio Academy Gold Award for best Feature or Documentary.
+She oversees many of the poetry and art features, infusing them with her huge knowledge and passion for writing.

 Chris O’Shaughnessy is a creative composer and sound engineer.
 He can transform a limp, grey recording into something brilliant and emotionally complex.
 He has won several awards for his work in radio and tv composition.